 All connections must be sealed by removable caps painted blue until such time as they are required.

-All connections and disconnections to or from Council pipes and all works outside the property boundary must be undertaken by Council or an accepted contractor.
+All connections and disconnections to or from Council pipes and all works outside the property boundary must be undertaken by Council or an accepted contractor along with rodding points which are to be installed inside the property boundary.

 Connections must be constructed as per Stormwater drawing: Lateral connection.